 V-Shaped ?
 W-shaped ? or L-shaped ?
 Over 18 months since the start of the outbreak, we are still unclear on the shape of the recovery.
 Many member countries spent the summer battling a fast-surging and deadly third wave of the pandemic spurred by the Delta variant and an overall low vaccination rate.
 Overcoming the health crisis is a pre-condition to a swift economic recovery.
-The addition of the IsDB Vaccine Access Facility as a component in the Strategic Preparedness and Response Program reflects a commitment from the IsDB Group to tackle the global vaccine divide and mitigate the immediate health crisis.
+The addition of the IsDB Vaccine Access Facility as a component in the Strategic Preparedness and Response Program (Cover Story) reflects a commitment from the IsDB Group to tackle the global vaccine divide and mitigate the immediate health crisis.

 Although we do not know exactly when and to what extent the world will recover, there is a consensus among the development community on how we should recover.
 Our member countries cannot emerge from the COVID 19 pandemic with a status guo and the same old solutions.
 The recovery must be green, resilient and inclusive, and the SDGs must serve as our compass as we aim to build back better.
-Achieving the SDGs is only possible if all stakeholders - public and private - are mobilized towards the same goals.
+Achieving the SDGs is only possible if all stakeholders public and private - are mobilized towards the same goals.
 The valuable contributions from the senior management of the Group's entities to this Digest are a reminder of the key role to be played by the private sector, especially SMEs, to achieve a resilient recovery.
 Moreover, they illustrate the Group's capacity to work hand-in hand to deliver holistic solutions to member countries.
-In a context of constrained financial resources. there is need more than ever to leverage on innovative financial instruments as highlighted by global experts during the 15th Open Dialogue held on the sidelines of the Bank's 46th Annual Meeting (for more, see the Cover Story).
-This is also a point of discussion by our colleagues M.A.
+In a context of constrained financial resources, there is need more than ever to leverage on innovative financial instruments as underlined by our contributors M.A.
 Chatti and Y.A.
-Alsawady in their contribution regarding the role of Islamic social financing in achieving the SDGs.
+Alsawady.